 - Sex Is Evil and I Am Horny: Joe and the others base their sexuality on disregard for themselves and others, not really caring who gets hurt.
 This even includes the supposedly asexual Seligman, who verbally gives justification to some of her more inconsiderate actions...
 And eventually tries to rape her.

-- Shout-Out: The beginning of Joe's hallunication of the Whore of Babylon echoes part of She's meditation in von Trier's earlier film Antichrist.
+- Shout-Out: The beginning of Joe's hallucination/vision of the Whore of Babylon echoes part of She's meditation in von Trier's earlier film Antichrist.

 - The scene with Joe's child Marcel mirrors the opening of Antichrist as well.

-- The Sociopath: Joe-the-protagonist is portrayed this way by her narrator self, with quite a bit of focus on how she don't care at all about the lives she wrecks.
+- The Sociopath: Joe-the-protagonist is portrayed this way by her narrator self, with quite a bit of focus on how she doesn't care at all about the lives she wrecks.

 - Split Screen: Cleverly used when Joe compares three lovers to the three-voice harmony of a church organ.
 Each third of a screen is used for a different partner, and as she introduces each person, the film fills another third of the screen with sex.

-- Sympathy for the Devil: Joe sympathizes with a pedophile, because she sees him as a sexual deviant like herself, only she pities him because he can't act upon his fetishes — which she defends as being saintly, compared to the pedophiles who act upon their urges.
+- Sympathy for the Devil: Joe sympathizes with a pedophile, because she sees him as a sexual deviant like herself, only she pities him because he can't legally act upon his fetishes-which she defends as being saintly, compared to the pedophiles who do act upon their urges.
 She ends up giving the guy a blow job.